Depakote delayed-release tabletsPronunciation

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of alcohol abuse, liver problems, metabolic disease, blood disease, HIV infection, cytomegalovirus (CMV) infection, high blood levels of ammonia or glutamine, low body temperature, low levels of albumin, brain problems (eg, organic brain disease), mental retardation, inflammation of the pancreas, kidney problems, or low levels of white blood cells, or if you are scheduled for surgery
+- if you have a history of cancer, alcohol abuse or dependence, liver problems, metabolic disease, blood disease (eg, low levels of white blood cells, low blood platelet levels), HIV infection, cytomegalovirus (CMV) infection, high blood levels of ammonia or glutamine, low body temperature, low levels of albumin, brain problems (eg, organic brain disease), mental retardation, inflammation of the pancreas, kidney problems, or high blood glycine levels, or if you are scheduled for surgery

 - if you have a history of ornithine transcarbamylase deficiency or unexplained coma